On the dynamics of formation of generic singularities of mean curvature flow: Proof of

-The term $\Psi_2$ takes a new form, and satisfies the estimate where in the first step we used the identity resulted by that the $\theta-$derivative removes the $\theta-$independent part from $G$, and then the orthogonality conditions in \eqref{eq:orthoTheta2} removes the remaining part, in the second step we used the presence of $1-\chi_{R}$ and the estimates on the parameters defining $G$, see \eqref{eq:paramePrelim}.
+For $\Psi_{2}$ we simplify the expression by observing some cancellation and then control it where we use the identity which holds since the $\theta-$derivative removes the $\theta-$independent part of $G$, and then the orthogonality conditions satisfied by $\partial_{\theta}^2\chi_{R} w$ remove the remaining part; and in the second step we use that $1-\chi_{R}$ is supported by the set $\Big\{y\ \Big|\ |y|\geq R\Big\}$, and \eqref{eq:paramePrelim}.